Call me Swilly.

 my approach

-it all
+Putting it all in motion

 Built the business case + earned leadership buy-in for adopting orbitvu as a scalable production solution